 To get started, consider adding these tools to your tech stack:

 Using this software can make your sales operations more efficient and save your reps hours in the workweek.

-Whichever tools and software you choose to add to your tech stack, make sure all sales reps know how to use the platforms effectively.
-Provide onboarding and training sessions so everyone knows how to get the most out of different features.
-Then, later on, create resources and guides so that reps can easily access help when they need it.
+Make sure to provide onboarding and training sessions for every tool you add to your tech stack.
+Everyone should learn how to get the most out of different features.
+Then, create resources and guides so that reps can easily access help as needed.

 Rewarding Sales Excellence

 Rewarding sales excellence can be tricky.
-Excellent sales reps are bound to smash any target you give them but might stall if you impose ceilings — meaning capping commission can hold your rainmakers back.
+Excellent sales reps are bound to smash any target you give them but might stall if you impose ceilings.
+For example, capping commission can hold your rainmakers back.

-So one of the more straightforward ways to foster sales excellence is to let them earn all the commission they can.
-Another effective means of enabling sales excellence is allowing for overachievement commission — slightly increased commission on any sales made beyond quota.
+An obvious way to award sales excellence is to let them earn all the commission they can.
+Another effective means of enabling sales excellence is allowing for overachievement commission — a slightly increased commission on any sales made beyond quota.

 Prizes can be valuable incentives to motivate your sales rainmakers.
-Periodically implementing programs like spiffs — short-term, competitive, incentive-based initiatives meant to motivate sales representatives — can keep your excellent reps engaged.
+Periodically implementing programs like spiffs — short-term, competitive, incentive-based initiatives — can keep your excellent reps engaged.

-If you offer recognition, a financial incentive, a vacation, or any other sort of reward for achieving a certain level of performance, you can foster sales excellence by actively and demonstratively encouraging it.
+If you offer recognition, a financial incentive, a vacation, or any other sort of reward for achieving a certain level of performance, you can encourage sales excellence.

-Sales excellence isn't easy to come by.
-The reps that truly go above and beyond — in their drive, team contribution, and hard results — need to be identified, further challenged, and rewarded for their exceptional performance.
+Sales excellence isn’t always easy to come by.
+The reps that go above and beyond should be rewarded for their exceptional performance.